MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 - Vendor Location
 - Warehouse Item Available Stock

-#### Open orders

-The **Open orders** report shows all purchase order lines that no shipment has yet been planned for.
-It includes partially fulfilled orders, backordered orders, and future orders that don’t yet have planned shipments.

-#### Shipments in transit

-In-transit shipments are shipments that have been shipped by a supplier and are on their way to their final destination.
-The **Shipments in transit** report shows the original requested delivery date and the actual ship date, together with the original order quantity and the actual delivery quantity.

 ### Commitment shortage

 **Commitment shortage** is a measure of a supplier’s forecasted commitments and its ability to meet those commitments.
 It’s expressed as a percentage.
 This metric is an important KPI that is used to evaluate a supplier’s commitments.